CogSciPrag/Understanding-LLMs-course/README.md

 # Understanding-LLMs-course
-Repo for webbook and materials of the course "Understanding LLMs" @ Uni Tübingen
+Repo for webbook and materials of the course "Understanding LLMs" @ Uni Tübingen.
+The live version can be found [here](https://cogsciprag.github.io/Understanding-LLMs-course/intro.html).